PROGRAM DETAILS FOR ARMADILLO ADVENTURERS

 Late Pick-up Fees:

 Students will be utilizing knives in this program.
 Folding knives are not permitted.
 Due to the great variance in usefulness and quality of knives, we require parents to purchase a specific brand/model of knife for use in our programs.
-We use either the Stainless-Steel Mora Clipper Companion Knife or the Stainless-Steel Mora basic knife in class.
+We use the Stainless-Steel Mora Basic Knife at class.
 If you would like to purchase one of these knives on your own they are readily available online.
-If you would like to purchase a knife from us, you can email us to have that added or go to the “store” tab on our website.
-The cost is $20 per knife.
+If you would like to purchase a knife from us and did not do so during registration, you can email us to have that added.
+The cost is $25 per knife.

 We cover knife safety in the beginning of the year, and again throughout the year.
 We take knife safety very seriously and make it clear that instructors have the absolute say in when it is or is not appropriate for someone to possess a knife, have it out, and be able to utilize.
 Note: If you do purchase a knife in advance please use caution.
 These knives are extremely sharp, and we’ve heard stories of cuts at home when unpacking or admiring new knives.

-Regardless of any prior student experience with knife use we require that each student participate in a knife safety training at class.
+We require that each student participate in a knife safety training unless they have previously received a level 2 or above knife safety certification through Earth Native.
 After the training, each student will be required to pass a knife safety certification before they can use their knife.
-Even after students pass the verbal and skill test and are “Knife Certified” instructors will hold the students to strict guidelines regarding knife use that must be followed at all times to include:
+Even after students pass the verbal and skill test and are “Knife Safety Certified,” instructors will hold the students to strict guidelines regarding knife use that must be followed at all times to include:

 Students must ask an instructor before using their knife.
 (If it is an appropriate time, the instructor will direct them to a safe location where they can carve.)